freewill7/stroudmasters/README.md

   - Theme
   - Menu entries

-  I rarely have to change these
+  We rarely have to change these

 * content